Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Source/Ex2-SendingPushNotifications/README.md

-﻿To run the solutions provided in this exercise ensure to:
+﻿To run the End solution provided in this exercise ensure to:

 - Update the **Web.config** with the **WNS Client Secret** and **WNS Package SID** obtained after registering the Style UI application in Windows Store as described in the Getting Started section.
 - Update the **package.appmanifest** file with the Package Name created during the Getting Started section.